gperdrizet/firecast.ai/README.md

 #### -- Project Status: [Active]

-## Introduction
+## Project Description

 Wild fires are common, destructive and deadly natural disasters.
 Current meteorology based risk prediction methods can be improved upon by:

-1. Applying modern machine learning techniques
+1. The application of modern machine learning techniques
-2. Leveraging historical wildfire data for model training and validation
+2. Use of historical wildfire data for model training and validation

-## Project Description

 This project uses a parallel LSTM neural network to predict geospatialy resolved wildfire ignition risk in California.
 The model was trained on a combined dataset produced from the USDA historical wildfire activity dataset(1) and meterological data from NOAA's North American Regional Reanalysis(2).
 This project is currently in the deployment phase.
 Live prediction data will be avalible for 7 days into the future via API.